insidedw/memory-game/README.md

-Creating a README.md file is an important part of documenting your React app side project, especially if you plan to collaborate with others or share your project with the community.
-Below is a template for your README.md file.
-You can customize it to fit your project's specifics:

 # Memory Game React App

 This React-based Memory Game is a fun side project that challenges your memory and concentration skills.
 The game presents a grid of cards, each with a different image.
 Your goal is to match pairs of identical cards by flipping them over.
 The game tracks your score and time, making it a great way to exercise your brain and have some fun!